pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

         return completions, completion_ids
 ```

+Note how we're using `self.policy_model` for sampling the responses though the algorithm asked us to use the old policy, why we can do this will become clearer a little later but just keep this in mind.

+We return the raw completion text and the token ids corresponding to the completions.
+The token ids will be used later on to compute the GRPO objective.

 ### Computing the Rewards for each response
 Now that we have the responses from the policy model, we need to compute the rewards for each response.
 There's no limit on the number of reward functions that can be declared.